PRATAP-KUMAR/PRATAP-KUMAR/README.md

 ---

-Have a look at my contributions to open source projects below
+Have a look at my contributions to open-source projects below
 - [Gnome Extensions](https://extensions.gnome.org/accounts/profile/PRATAP)
 - [Stack Exchange - AskUbuntu](https://askubuntu.com/users/739431/pratap)
 - <a href="https://stackexchange.com/users/11820090" target="_blank" rel="noopener"><img src="https://stackexchange.com/users/flair/11820090.png" width="208" height="58" alt="profile for PRATAP on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for PRATAP on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>